-How to Teach Your Child to Drive
+How to Help Your Child Learn to Drive

 It’s exciting that a new member of the family is ready to learn how to drive.
 We at Children’s Hospital of Philadelphia know that both teens and parents want trusted guidance about how to teach a child to drive.
 That’s why we gathered the best information from clinicians, researchers, driving instructors, teenagers, educators, and others for teaching driving skills to a teenager.

 As a parent, it can be hard to give up the wheel and move to the passenger seat, but a new driver’s safest time behind the wheel is with you or another trusted adult closely supervising.
 The least safe?
-The first 6 to 12 months after a teen receives a provisional license and drives alone.The more time and thought invested in practice driving, the more skill and experience a teen will take into independent driving.
+The first 6 to 12 months after a teen receives a provisional license and drives alone.The more time and thought invested in practice driving, the more skills and experience a teen will learn and take into independent driving.

 As a youth on the verge of adulthood and becoming independent, it can be hard to be so dependent on a parent’s focused attention to get the critical supervised driving practice accomplished.
 Remember you both have shared goals:

 - a newly licensed driver in the family